yzheng37/PNAS_ChinaETS/README.md

 * post_annc -- the binary indicator that denotes the announcement periods of China's ETS pilots.
 * post_implt -- the binary indicator that denotes the trading periods of China's ETS pilots.
 * region -- the binary indicator that denotes whether a firm is located in an ETS pilot region.
+* price -- carbon price of ETS pilots where ETS firms are located in (zero for non-ETS firms).
+* turnover -- turnover rate of ETS pilots where ETS firms are located in (zero for non-ETS firms).
+* RateBaseGroup -- the binary indicator that denotes if a firm is under the rate-based allocation system (and its matched control firm).
 * Emiss -- firm-level emissions calculated based on the CNTSD, measured in metric tons of carbon dioxide.
 * output -- firm-level output values from the CNTSD (10k yuan).
 * CE -- firm-level total energy consupmtion from the CNTSD, measured in metric tons of standard coal equivalent.